Geometry: Discrete geometry

 Discrete geometry is a subject that has close connections with convex geometry.
 It is concerned mainly with questions of relative position of simple geometric objects, such as points, lines and circles.
 Examples include the study of sphere packings, triangulations, the Kneser-Poulsen conjecture, etc. It shares many methods and principles with combinatorics.

 Computational geometry

 Computational geometry deals with algorithms and their implementations for manipulating geometrical objects.
 Important problems historically have included the travelling salesman problem, minimum spanning trees, hidden-line removal, and linear programming.

 Although being a young area of geometry, it has many applications in computer vision, image processing, computer-aided design, medical imaging, etc.

 Geometric group theory

-Geometric group theory uses large-scale geometric techniques to study finitely generated groups.
-It is closely connected to low-dimensional topology, such as in Grigori Perelman's proof of the Geometrization conjecture, which included the proof of the Poincaré conjecture, a Millennium Prize Problem.
+Groups have been understood as geometric objects since Klein's Erlangen programme.
+Geometric group theory studies group actions on objects that are regarded as geometric (significantly, isometric actions on metric spaces) to study finitely generated groups, often involving large-scale geometric techniques and borrowing from topology, geometry, dynamics and analysis.
+It had a significant impact on low-dimensional topology, a celebrated result being Agol's proof of the virtually Haken conjecture that combines Perelman geometrization with cubulation techniques.

-Geometric group theory often revolves around the Cayley graph, which is a geometric representation of a group.
-Other important topics include quasi-isometries, Gromov-hyperbolic groups, and right angled Artin groups.
+Group actions on their Cayley graphs are foundational examples of isometric group actions.
+Other major topics include quasi-isometries, Gromov-hyperbolic groups and their generalizations (relatively and acylindrically hyperbolic groups), free groups and their automorphisms, groups acting on trees, various notions of nonpositive curvature for groups (CAT(0) groups, Dehn functions, automaticity...), right angled Artin groups, and topics close to combinatorial group theory such as small cancellation theory and algorithmic problems (e.g. the word, conjugacy, and isomorphism problems).
+Other group-theoretic topics like mapping class groups, property (T), solvability, amenability and lattices in Lie groups are sometimes regarded as strongly geometric as well.